-In addition to the base case, the Directors considered severe but plausible downside scenarios, recognising there is execution risk associated with economic uncertainty introduced by COVID-19.
+In addition to the base case, the Directors considered severe but plausible downside scenarios, recognising there is execution risk associated with a transformation programme of such magnitude that has been impacted by the broader political and economic uncertainty introduced by COVID-19.
 Offsetting these risks the Directors have considered available mitigations within the direct control of the Company, including restructuring and limiting variable rewards.
 Finally, the assessment has considered the extent to which the Company is reliant on the Group.